 Old Puna Trail.
 A 10½-mile ride through the subtropical jungle in Puna, this trail leads into one of the island's most isolated areas.
 It starts on a cinder road, which becomes a four-wheel-drive trail.
 If it's rained recently, you'll have to deal with puddles—the first few of which you'll gingerly avoid until you give in and go barreling through the rest for the sheer fun of it.
 This is a great ride for all abilities and takes about 90 minutes.
 To get to the traihead from Highway 130, take Kaloli Road to Beach Road.
 Ride at your own risk; this is not a maintained trail.
 Kaloli Rd. at Hwy.
 130, Puna, HI, 96778.

-If you want to strike out on your own, there are several rental shops in Kailua-Kona and a couple in Waimea and Hilo.
+There are several rental shops in Kailua-Kona and a couple in Waimea and Hilo.
 Many resorts rent bicycles that can be used around the properties.
-Most outfitters listed can provide a bicycle rack for your car.
-All offer reduced rates for rentals longer than one day.
+Most outfitters can provide a bicycle rack for your car, and all offer reduced rates for rentals longer than one day.